Moments Economy Architecture Specification

 - Displacement remains bounded under increased participation.

-Before this point, governance focuses on measurement; after it, focus shifts to allocation and long-horizon integrity.
+Before this point, governance focuses on building replayable records and verifiable settlement discipline; after it, focus shifts to allocation and long-horizon integrity.

 Transition from legacy systems to the Moments Economy typically follows three phases.

 Phase 1: Measurement.
 Institutions run pilots to build genealogies.
-They publish apertures and displacement metrics but settle in conventional currency.
+They publish replayable genealogies, shell seals, and frame commitments but settle in conventional currency.
 This builds verification capacity.

 Phase 2: Distribution.
 UHI is introduced as a parallel distribution.
 Registries issue Grants, and Shells are published.
 This establishes the circulation loop.